kanaWEB/kana/help/readme.md

 * Language : Global translation
 * Objects  : Objects you can controlled
 * Theme    : Modification of the original Bootstrap 3 theme
-* Views    : Page where are display datas or/and objects
+* Views    : Page where are display data or/and objects

 Each plugins works based on directory and files.